Discover a world of educational opportunities to support your lifelong learning

 General practice placements should provide:

-Please note, if you plan to do your ARST post in Aboriginal and Torres Strait Islander health in a rural community, you may be eligible for RPLE for the rurality requirement of the 52 weeks of rural general practice training, but this will not reduce your general practice training time.
+Please note, if you plan to do your ARST post in Aboriginal and Torres Strait Islander health in a rural community, you may be eligible for RPLE for the rurality requirement of 52 weeks of rural general practice training, but this will not reduce your general practice training time.
 You need to ensure that the requirements for both have been or will be met prior to commencing the RPLE application process.

 Advertising